rbento/java-maven-starter/README.md

-A minimal template for JAR projects managed with Apache Maven.
+A minimal template for Maven projects.

+- Java 16